Fedict/dcattools/datagovbe/openfed10/analysis.md

 Author is not the Drupal user creating the content, but a person's / team's name or name of an organization.

+Web page(s), download link(s) can sometimes be different in different languages.

 | Field | Type | Required | Translatable | Multiple | Display | Search |
 | --- | --- | --- | --- | --- | --- | --- |